rightjs/rightjs-docs/docs/en/docs/dom/element.md

     hasClass(String class) -> boolean

-Checks if the element has the css-class name
+Checks if the element is assigned to the given CSS class name.

     var element = $('element');